awsdocs/aws-security-hub-user-guide/doc_source/securityhub-findings-format-attributes.md

 **`KmsKeyId`**
 Optional
-The ARN, key ID, or alias of the AWS KMS customer master key \(CMK\) that is used to encrypt the `SecretString` or `SecretBinary` values for versions of this secret\.
+The ARN, key ID, or alias of the AWS KMS key that is used to encrypt the `SecretString` or `SecretBinary` values for versions of this secret\.
 **Type:** String

 **`Name`**